-So, sensors $s_i$ and $s_j$ are still within visibility.
+So, sensors s_i and s_j are still within visibility. \Box

-Lemma 9.
+Lemma 5.2.
 Within finite time there will be no visibility gaps.

 Proof.
-By Lemma 8, visibility is never lost once gained.
+By Lemma 5.1, visibility is never lost once gained.
 Consider the visibility gaps.
-After each activation of a sensor next to a visibility gap, the size of that visibility gap is reduced by at least $\frac{\rho}{2}$ .
-As a consequence, within a finite number of activations, all visibility gaps will be eliminated and all sensors will be within visibility to their neighbours.
+After each activation of a sensor next to a visibility gap, the size of that visibility gap is reduced by at least $\frac{\rho}{2}$.
+As a consequence, within a finite number of activations, all visibility gaps will be eliminated and all sensors will be within visibility to their neighbors. \Box

-Lemma 10.
-If at time t there are no visibility gaps, within finite time all coverage gaps will be of size at most $\varepsilon$ , for any $\varepsilon > 0$ .
+Lemma 5.3.
+If at time t there are no visibility gaps, within finite time all coverage gaps will be of size at most ε , for any $\varepsilon > 0$.

 Proof.
-If there are no visibility gaps at time t then, by Lemma 8, for all $t' \ge t$ there will be no visibility gaps.
-Hence at all times $t' \ge t$ each sensor $s_i$ when active sees its two neighbours $s{i-1}$ and $s{i+1}$ ; furthermore, since the distance between two neighbours is at most 2r, the computed destination of a robot is at at most at distance r.
-Notice that at this point the algorithm behaves exactly as the protocol of [4].
-Since the conditions for its correct behaviour, visibility of neighbours and reaching destination are met, the lemma follows.
+If there are no visibility gaps at time t then, by Lemma 5.1, for all $t' \ge t$ there will be no visibility gaps.
+Hence at all times $t' \ge t$ each sensor s_i when active sees its two neighbors s{i-1} and s{i+1} ; furthermore, since the distance between two neighbors is at most 2r, the computed destination of a sensor is at most at distance r.
+Notice that at this point in the algorithm, sensors move exactly as in Algorithm Spread, p.
+76 of [4] for the one-dimensional local spreading of robots.
+Since the conditions for its the correct behavior, visibility of neighbors and reaching destination are met, the lemma follows. \Box

-By Lemmas 9 and 10, and by the definition of approximate barrier coverage, the claimed result immediately follows:
+By Lemmas 5.2 and 5.3, and by the definition of approximate barrier coverage, the claimed result immediately follows:

-Theorem 3.
-Let $s_1, s_2, ..., s_n$ be n sensors with sensing range r initially placed at arbitrary positions on a line segment.
-If the sensors have no orientation and visibility radius $2r + \rho$ , there is an algorithm for $\varepsilon$ -approximate barrier coverage in SSYNC with rigid movements of length at most r.
+Theorem 5.1.
+Let s_1, s_2, \ldots, s_n be n sensors with sensing range r initially placed at arbitrary positions on a line segment.
+If the sensors have no orientation and visibility radius $2r + \rho$, there is an algorithm for ε -approximate barrier coverage in SSYNC with rigid movements of length at most r.

-6 Conclusions
+6. Conclusions